Why Something for Kelly

 Randy Burk grew-up in the small college town of Lebanon, Illinois, located approximately 25 miles east of St. Louis, Missouri.
 Randy pursued a career in environmental engineering, first, by obtaining a Bachelor of Science from the Southern Illinois University at Edwardsville in Environmental Systems and Biology, followed by a Master of Science in Environmental Engineering and Science from the University of Cincinnati.
 Presently, Randy is a principal and vice-president of the multidiscipline engineering and surveying firm of TWM Inc., with offices in both the St. Louis Metropolitan and Metro-East regions.
 Randy is involved in several community regional volunteer programs, currently serving on a government regional infrastructure needs and assessment committee, as well as being involved as the president of the local school board and organizer of several charity fundraising events.

-Terry is President/CEO of the Diamond Council of America, since 2001 and oversees the organizations day to day operations at their Nashville, Tennessee offices.
-During his tenure, the Diamond Council has grown from seventy members representing approximately twelve hundred stores to one of the industry’s leading education and training resources with over two hundred members representing over four thousand retail jewelry stores in the United States and Canada.
+During his tenure, the Diamond Council has grown from seventy members representing approximately twelve hundred stores to one of the industry’s leading education and training resources, now with nearly 300 members representing over four thousand retail jewelry stores in the United States, Canada, Great Britain, and Australia.

 BETH DI PALMA